Police responding to kidnapping report kill man in Georgia

 DECATUR, Ga.
-(AP) — Authorities say police shot and killed a man east of Atlanta early Tuesday after pursuing him from another Atlanta suburb where a kidnapping was reported.
+(AP) — Police shot and killed a man east of Atlanta early Tuesday after pursuing him from another suburb where a kidnapping was reported, authorities said.

-A 911 caller in Chamblee reporting a kidnapping, and the man was shot in downtown Decatur, about 10 miles (16 kilometers) to the south, the Georgia Bureau of Investigation said in a statement.
+A 911 caller in Chamblee reported the kidnapping, and the man was shot in downtown Decatur, about 10 miles (16 kilometers) to the south, the Georgia Bureau of Investigation said in a statement.

-Officers responding to the kidnapping call in Chamblee spotted the car and followed it into Decatur, where they tried to stop it.
-The car crashed and a man ran out, the GBI said.
+Officers were informed that the suspect had a handgun, the GBI said.
+They spotted the car in Chamblee, where it tried to speed away, followed it into Decatur and tried to stop it.
+When officers were able to stop the car, the man jumped out and ran down an embankment onto some railroad tracks, the GBI said.

-“Police ran after the man, and during the incident officers fired their weapons,” according to the GBI statement.
+Officers tried to use a stun gun on the man as they chased him but that effort was “ineffective,” the GBI said.

 The GBI said it was called in at the request of the police department in Chamblee.
 The agency is often asked to investigate shootings when police officers are involved.